-Catherine illustrated the memoir Poverty Island, published by the Old Lyme Historical Society and designed the seal for the Town of Old Lyme.
+Catherine designed the seal for the Town of Old Lyme and illustrated the memoir Poverty Island, published by the Old Lyme Historical Society.
 Her work has also been published in American Artist Drawing, on the cover of JAMA, The Journal of the American Medical Association, and on the cover of Trusteeship, a journal of the Association of Governing Boards of Universities and Colleges.

 Catherine exhibits extensively, primarily in the Northeast.
 Her work has been included in exhibitions at a number of small museums and university galleries, including the New Britain Museum of American Art.
 She has also exhibited with George Billis Gallery in New York City and Los Angeles and from 2013 – 2019 was an active member of the itinerant cooperative group Gallery One.